revel/revel/manual/cache.md

 **Important**: Callers can **not** rely on items being present in the cache, as the data is not durable, and a cache restart may clear all data.

+## Serialization

+The Cache getters and setters automatically serializate values for callers, to and from any type.
+It uses the following mechanisms:

+* if the value is already of type `[]byte`, the data is not touched
+* if the value is of any integer type, it is stored as the ASCII representation
+* else, the value is encoded using [`encoding/gob`](http://golang.org/pkg/encoding/gob/)

 ## Implementations

 The Cache may be configured to be backed by one of the following implementations: